Choose your approach

 Type your request with as much detail as possible — format, audience, length, sections, and tone.
 For example:“I just wrapped up a prospect call and they mentioned MyCase as a competitor.
 Create a one-pager PDF I can send them about why we are better.
 Use our competitor battlecard template.”

-The Agent automatically decides to use Data Analysis to produce the file — you do not need to tell it which tool to use.
+The Agent automatically decides to use Code Execution & File Creation to produce the file — you do not need to tell it which setting to use.

 Wait for the file to generate